Best Free Website Monitoring Tools: 7 Options Compared for 2026

 Pulsetic website monitoring and status page homepage

 Pulsetic's main selling point is beautiful, designer-friendly status pages.
-The free plan includes unlimited status pages, which is more generous than any other free website monitoring tool on this list for that specific feature.
+The free plan includes 3 status pages (down from "unlimited" previously), which is still generous compared to UptimeRobot (1) and StatusCake (0) but less generous than Notifier's 5.

 Free Plan Details